 “Yoga IS magic.”
 After 8 years of teaching it’s easy to forget the transformational, magic that happens each time you step on the mat.
 It is easy to get caught up with green avocado smoothies and handstands on the beach, the yoga world can at times seem like it is for the super human, hypermobile.
-Don’t get me wrong - I love looking at those instagram movies - it is motivating and I am in awe daily but there is more.
-It just might not make such spectacular viewing, does watching someone breathe get followers, or likes?
-It is in controlling the breath and in the simplicity of an asana where so much of the magic lies.
+Don’t get me wrong I love looking at those instagram movies and are motivated and in awe daily but there is more - it just might not make such spectacular viewing…..does watching someone breathe get folllowers, or likes?

-I began offering yoga in Jinja prison about 6 years ago and 3 months in realized that a male teacher might be better received.
-So I enlisted the skills of Timothy Kasango a local yoga teacher who KYJ mentors and supports.Being in the prison brought me back to the essentials of yoga: self inquiry, centering, letting go, present moment awareness and being of service to others.
+Teaching yoga in Jinja prison and observing and mentoring Timothy a Ugandan male teacher has bought me back to the essentials of yoga: self enquiry, centering, letting go, present moment awareness and being of service to others.
 Together we have approached the students with an open heart and mind.
 Prisons in Uganda are very different from the rest of the world.
 Lawyers go missing, people are held without bail, judges are bribed, people are held for years without trial.
 Instead of assuming they are inherently evil and deserve to be locked away, we look at each student as a human being with a story obviously crime is involved, we then approach that as a result of unresolved trauma.

-Before handing over the reins of this project I wondered how I would fit into this role, me being a white female yogi in a male prison.
+I have wondered how I fit into this role I helped create, me a white female yogi in a male prison.
 Dressed in lululemon pants and shaktishanti top.
-I’m good at creating flows, finding ways to adjust asanas to suit individuals, I easily attune to others, but in an African prison where do I fit in?
+I’m good at creating flows, finding ways to adjust asanas to suit individuals….but in an African prison where do I fit in?

-I wonder if my traumas are enough to help me understand their traumas.
+I wonder if my traumas are enough to help me understand theirs.
 Do my wounds, stories, hurts, failures, abandonment issues even scratch the surface in comparison?
 In my heart I know I don’t need to compare or compete.
 We have all endured trauma, sadness, loss and the feeling of being let down.
-The only thing that is different is that I have been privileged enough to get an education, have financial stability, family and community support.
-These things have given me tools, stability and safety to overcome life’s challenges.
+What is different is along the way my privileged education, finances, family and community have given me tools, stability and safety to overcome life’s challenges.
 The prisoners don’t necessarily have these luxuries.
-So many times unresolved trauma stays unresolved.
-We approach our students, knowing that they are all are most likely dealing with unresolved trauma.
+So unresolved trauma stays unresolved.

-Timothy reminds the prisoners when he is teaching that there are many distractions on the outside; pain, war and illness to name a few.
-Even with the privileges that many of us have, there is an immense amount of suffering everywhere and that the only way out of the inner prisons we all seem to live in, is to discover the wealth that abounds in our hearts, bodies and minds.
+I remind them that there are many distractions on the outside; pain, war and illness to name a few.
+Even with the privileges that many of us have, there is an immense amount of suffering everywhere and that the only way out of the inner prisons we all seem to live in is to discover the wealth that abounds in our hearts, bodies and minds.